 Most tiny houses have the underside of the loft exposed.
 If you look online, you can find a ton of inventive ways to use rafters for storage.
 There are a lot of ideas for space-challenged preppers.
 Like I said earlier, you can hide tins behind books on a bookshelf.
 The pantry shelves I built are really deep.
 I can store a lot of food in my pantry.
 It takes some prior planning, but you can design your home around food and gear storage.

 Also, you minimize junk.
 We all have junk lying around that we never use.
 Clothes that don't fit.
 Kitchen gadgets we have never used.
 Purge all that and make room for what's important.

 With a tiny house for survival, you can focus on the land around you and less on the space you sleep in.
 Why spend tons of money on something that won't ever pay you back?

-When you live in a tiny house you have the time and money to build sustainable and productive land.
-With permaculture you can have food security.
+When you live in a tiny house, you have the time and money to build sustainable and productive land.
+With permaculture, you can have food security.
 You can have a huge garden and edible hedgerows.
-With land, you can build a great food forrest to provide you with food for life.
+With land, you can build a great food forest to provide you with food for life.
 You can put in ponds and stock them with fish.
 And you can hunt for food.

 Benefit #7: Frees Up Time By Working Less

 Are you killing yourself at your job?
 I was.
 I was stressed, overweight and miserable.
 Most of my time was spent away from home working than home.
 With the move to a tiny house, I have much more time.